 In the manufacture of cheese, casein and most of the milk fat are precipitated from milk by rennet at a suitable temperature.
 The curds are then pressed, to squeeze out the whey and reduce the mass to a proper shape.
 In the process of decay the fat increases at the expense of the casein, and numerous alkaloidal substances, extractives, and aromatic acids are produced, which give a decayed cheese its aroma.
 These bodies are harmless, but occasionally a poisonous ptomaïne called "tyrotoxicon" appears to be produced.
-This substance has also been discovered in cheap ice creams, and in milk stored during hot weather.
+This substance has also been discovered in cheap ice-creams, and in milk stored during hot weather.
 The symptoms produced are allied to those of atropine poisoning.
-Various kinds of moulds grow on decaying cheeses.
+Various kinds of moulds grow in decaying cheeses, but they do not seem ordinarily to produce any harmful effects.